Australia, U.S. leaders discuss investigation into coronavirus pandemic

 Australian Prime Minister Scott Morrison has sought support for an international investigation into the coronavirus pandemic in phone calls with U.S. President Donald Trump, and the German and French leaders overnight, the government said on Wednesday.
 Australia's push for an independent review of the origins and spread of the pandemic, including the response of the World Health Organization (WHO), has drawn sharp criticism from China, which has accused Australian lawmakers of taking instructions from the United States.

-Senior Australian lawmakers have also called for an inquiry into the origins of the coronavirus, and questioned Beijing's transparency over a pandemic now paralysing the world.
-China's embassy in Canberra said in a statement late on Tuesday that Australian lawmakers were acting as the mouthpiece of Trump.
+Senior Australian lawmakers have also questioned Beijing's transparency over the pandemic.
+China's embassy in Canberra said in a statement late on Tuesday that Australian lawmakers were acting as the mouthpiece of Trump and "certain Australian politicians are keen to parrot what those Americans have asserted and simply follow them in staging political attacks on China".
+But foreign affairs minister Marise Payne has instead cast Australia as taking the lead in establishing an investigation because it was "liberal democracy with a proved history of shaping constructive global co-operation".

-"These days, certain Australian politicians are keen to parrot what those Americans have asserted and simply follow them in staging political attacks on China," a statement for the embassy said.
-Bilateral ties between Australia and China have soured in recent years, with Canberra accusing Beijing of meddling in its domestic affairs and raising concerns about what it sees as China's growing influence in the Pacific region.
+No country "need to feel singled out", she wrote in the Australian newspaper.
+Richard McGregor, a senior fellow with foreign policy think tank The Lowy Institute, said the vitriolic reaction from Chinese diplomats towards Australia, even as France and Germany also called for more transparency from Beijing, showed "how bad bilateral relations are".

-Diplomatic relations with China worsened after the Australian government became the first country to exclude telecoms equipment maker Huawei Technologies from its 5G network.
-Still, China is Australia's largest trading partner, buying more than one-third of the country’s total exports and sending more than a million tourists and students there each year.
+Morrison had been restrained in his comments about China, McGregor said, "but that doesn't seem to have won him any brownie points in Beijing, which now has a settled view of Australia as a U.S. lackey".
+Ties between Australia and China have soured in recent years, with Canberra the first government to exclude telecoms equipment maker Huawei Technologies from its 5G network.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)